rust-lang/rust/src/doc/trpl/unsafe.md

 semantics, it won’t just start accepting anything.
 But it will let you write things that _do_ break some of the rules.

-You will also encounter the 'unsafe' keyword when writing bindings to foreign (non-Rust) interfaces.
+You will also encounter the `unsafe` keyword when writing bindings to foreign (non-Rust) interfaces.
 You're encouraged to write a safe, native Rust interface around the methods provided by the library.